pam-param-pam/I-Drive/README.md

 | Download through web interface     | ~25 MB/s |
 | Zip download through web interface | ~25 MB/s |

-Download speed in the web interface is mainly limited by the backend bandwidth, and it's CPU, because files are streamed and decrypted through the backend before reaching the browser.
+Download speed in the web interface is mainly constrained by backend bandwidth.
+When client-side decryption is not enabled, download speed will also be limited by server CPU, because files must be decrypted on the server before being sent to the client.
+Performance is also affected by the number of requests that need to be made to Discord.
+Smaller files require more individual requests, which can reduce overall throughput.
+A lot of requests to discord will also require more bots.

 Upload speed in the web interface is limited by thumbnail processing and internal browser bottlenecks.

 For maximum speed, use the [iDrive-api-wrapper](https://github.com/pam-param-pam/iDrive-api-wrapper).